 In Stage 5 our energy is at emergency low levels and our reserve energy is also running extremely low.
 We are fatigued and emotionally low and are susceptible to chronic and systematic diseases (a weak body and negative emotions provide a fertile breeding ground for disease).
 Recovering from this stage and its associated diseases becomes an uphill struggle as we are low on the reserve energy that is designed primarily to help us fight such emergency problems.
 Medical intervention is usually required at this stage.

-Most of Chinese medicine doctors are fully aware of these patterns and developed systmatic methods to diagnose and treat chronic fatigue.
+Most Chinese medicine doctors are fully aware of the above patterns and have developed systmatic methods to diagnose and treat chronic fatigue.
 You can find out what acupuncture can do about it today!

 During my 30 years of acupuncture practice, I have repeatedly offered patients a series of easy daily practices and recommendations to help them prevent or overcome fatigue and burnout.
 In 2017 I put this advice into a short and popular self-help book “The Energy Book” which is now also available as an audiobook.
 It offers a simple step by step guide on how to restore and maintain energy and vitality.
 You can get a copy from Amazon.